atrain440/better-government/definition.md

 - Credibility of government and role of government is low
 - So we don&#39;t miss critical opportunities
 - Because people think we suck
-- It&#39;s our job!
+- It's our job!
 - If not us, then who?
 - Uncertain resources in future
 - Regain leadership role in world science and technology
 - Infusion of young, motivated people
 - Because it should have happened years ago
 - Why not?
-- Because we&#39;re already behind
+- Because we're already behind
 - Good enough for government work needs to mean something (again)
 - Do more with less
 - Public pressure
 - Already behind where we need to be

-Debrief after 5Ws exercise
+## Debrief after 5Ws exercise

 - How can we get more agencies doing innovation
 - Some people think innovation is either happening or not...sometimes innovation is slow going and quick.